 There are more than a dozen museums in Fort Worth proper, and unsurprisingly many of them focus on the area’s Western past.
-Besides the Stockyards Museum, housed in the historic Livestock Exchange Building, and the National Multicultural Western Heritage Museum and Hall of Fame, which is dedicated to telling the stories of Quanah Parker, the Buffalo Soldiers, Sitting Bull and more, there is also the newly renovated National Cowgirl Museum and Hall of Fame.
-A $5.5 million rejuvenation of the second floor—and a new name, the Kit Moncrief Galleries—has built an exhibit dedicated to exploring the special bond between women and their horses, all through the lens of many of the Cowgirl Hall of Fame’s 750 honorees.
+Besides the Stockyards Museum, housed in the historic Livestock Exchange Building, and the National Multicultural Western Heritage Museum and Hall of Fame, which is dedicated to telling the stories of Quanah Parker, the Buffalo Soldiers, Sitting Bull and more, there is also the National Cowgirl Museum and Hall of Fame.
+A $5.5 million rejuvenation in 2018 of the second floor—and a new name, the Kit Moncrief Galleries—included an exhibit dedicated to exploring the special bond between women and their horses, all through the lens of many of the Cowgirl Hall of Fame’s 750 honorees.
 These include pop-culture icons like Annie Oakley and Patsy Cline and fearless trailblazers like livestock expert Temple Grandin.

 Cultural District treasures